 UChicago-Sussex IJRA Scholars will receive:

-(1) A research stipend of $5,500 for the eight-week summer research experience funded through the Straetz International Research grant program.
+(1) A ~$6,500 research grant to cover travel, room/board, and a stipend for the eight-week summer research experience funded through the Straetz International Research grant program.

 - Introduction to academic research skills